I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddser/ns-ntddser-_serial_commprop.md

 </tr>
 </table>

-`Reserved1`

-Not used.

-`ServiceMask`

-A bitmask that indicates which services are implemented by this communications provider.
-This member is always set to SERIAL_SP_SERIALCOMM by serial communications providers, including modem providers.
-The <b>ProvSubType</b> member indicates the specific type of serial communications that are implemented (for example, modem).

-`SettableBaud`

-A bitmask that indicates the baud rates that can be used.
-For a table that describes the SERIAL_BAUD_<i>XXX</i> flag bits that are defined for this member, see the description of the <b>MaxBaud</b> member. <b>SettableBaud</b> is set to zero or to the bitwise-OR or one or more of these flag bits.

-Serial controller drivers set the SERIAL_BAUD_USER flag bit in the <b>SettableBaud</b> bitmask value to indicate that they support higher baud rates than those that can be expressed by the other SERIAL_BAUD_<i>XXX</i> flag bits.
-For example, a driver that supports baud rates of 57600, 115200, 230400, and 460800 bps sets <b>SettableBaud</b> = (SERIAL_BAUD_57600 |  SERIAL_BAUD_115200 |  SERIAL_BAUD_USER).

-`SettableData`

-The number of data bits that can be set.
+`ProvCapabilities`

+The capabilities offered by the provider.
 This member is set to zero or to the bitwise-OR of one or more of the following flag bits.

 <table>
 <tr>